alessandromemmola/reindexme/README.md

 * Long-term maintainability

 The goal is not to replace publishing platforms or SEO tools, but to simplify a specific workflow that content creators and website owners regularly encounter when sharing updated content on LinkedIn.

+---

+## License

+Source code licensing information is available at: https://reindexme.com/license.html For licensing questions, please refer to the license documentation.
+ReIndexMe is publicly available and free to use.
+The source repository is public, while the service and widget are distributed under a custom license designed to preserve free public access to the project.